 Section 1007.24(7), Florida Statutes, states:

 Any student who transfers among postsecondary institutions that are fully accredited by a regional or national accrediting agency recognized by the United States Department of Education and that participate in the statewide course numbering system shall be awarded credit by the receiving institution for courses satisfactorily completed by the student at the previous institutions.
-Credit shall be awarded if the courses are judged by the appropriate statewide course numbering system faculty committees representing school districts, public postsecondary educational institutions, and participating non public postsecondary educational institutions to be academically equivalent to courses offered at the receiving institution, including equivalency of faculty credentials, regardless of the public or nonpublic control of the previous institution.
+Credit shall be awarded if the courses are judged by the appropriate statewide course numbering system faculty committees representing school districts, public postsecondary educational institutions and participating nonpublic postsecondary educational institutions to be academically equivalent to courses offered at the receiving institution, including equivalency of faculty credentials, regardless of the public or nonpublic control of the previous institution.
 The Department of Education shall ensure that credits to be accepted by a receiving institution are generated in courses for which the faculty possess credentials that are comparable to those required by the accrediting association of the receiving institution.
 The award of credit may be limited to courses that are entered in the statewide course numbering system.
 Credits awarded pursuant to this subsection shall satisfy institutional requirements on the same basis as credits awarded to native students.

-Since the initial implementation of the SCNS, specific disciplines or types of courses have been excepted from the guarantee of transfer for equivalent courses.
-These include varying topics courses that must be evaluated individually, or applied courses in which the student must be evaluated for mastery of skill and technique.
-The following courses are exceptions to the general rule for course equivalencies and may not transfer.
+Since the initial implementation of the SCNS, specific disciplines or types of courses are exempt from the guarantee of transfer for equivalent courses rule.
+These include courses that must be evaluated individually or courses in which the student must be evaluated for mastery of skill and technique.
 Transferability is at the discretion of the receiving institution.
+The following courses are exceptions to the general rule for course equivalencies and may not transfer:

-The Statewide Course Numbering System makes available on its home page (http://scns.fldoe.org) a report entitled “Courses at Nonregionally Accredited Institutions” that contains a comprehensive listing of all nonpublic institution courses in the SCNS inventory, as well as each course’s transfer level and transfer effective date.
+The SCNS web page contains a report entitled “Courses at Non-Regionally Accredited Institutions” that includes a comprehensive listing of all nonpublic institution courses in the SCNS inventory, as well as each course’s transfer level and transfer effective date.
 This report is updated monthly.